 This is an automated step, and no manual execution is required.

-Updating Employee Concurrent Employment Position (Optional)
+Updating Employee Concurrent Employment Position (if Position Management implemented)

 Purpose

 Only if Position Management has been implemented in your Employee Central instance: After the concurrent employment creation induced by the HR administrator for an employee has been approved, the position he or she is assigned to in the concurrent employment, is updated automatically with high-level information of the incumbent.
 This is visible in the position org chart.